Artexxx/Artem-python/algorithms/Project_Euler/069 - Totient maximum/README.md

 def bit_sieve(limit: int) -> bytearray:
     """
     Sieve of Eratosthenes
-    Input limit>=3, return boolean array of length N, where prime indices are True.
-    The time complexity of this algorithm is O(nloglog(n).
+    Input limit>=3, return boolean array of length `limit`, where index is number and boolean values is whether prime or not The time complexity of this algorithm is O(nloglog(n).

     Example